kennychung/Marketplace/README.md

 Local - Make sure that your Metamask is connected to http://127.0.0.1:9545 or the address configured in Ganache CLI.
    - **Note** - Make sure that you reset your account on Metamask when you have a problem connecting to the local server

-Rinkeby - Rinkeby contract can be accessed by unzipping the JSONs from contract.zip to "build/contracts" folder
+Rinkeby - Rinkeby contract can be accessed by unzipping rinkeby_contract_json.zip to "build/contracts" folder
    - **Note** - Since I didn't get a chance to display loading animation while the transaction is being populated, please wait until you receive a pop-up message for the TX population message and refresh the page after the TX has been confirmed.
    - The Rinkeby contract addresses provided in deployed_addresses.txt